Bruno Fontes

-Bruno Fontes Ferreira da Silva (born 25 September 1979 in Curitiba) is a Brazilian sailor.
-Born in Paraná but raised in Santa Catarina, he started sailing at the age of 8 in Florianópolis.
-Most of his success came in the men's laser class, appearing in two Olympic Games, 27th place at the 2008 Summer Olympics and in 13th place at the 2012 Summer Olympics.
+Bruno Fontes Ferreira da Silva (born 25 September 1979) is a Brazilian sailor.
+Fontes started sailing at the age of 8 in Florianópolis.
+Most of his success came in the men's laser class, appearing in three Olympic Games, 27th place at the 2008 Summer Olympics, 13th place at the 2012 Summer Olympics, and 28th place at the 2024 Summer Olympics.